OneOffTech/video-processing-cli/README.md

 # Video Processing CLI

-A command line tool that hides the complexity of ffmpeg to produce a DASH/HLS playlist from a video source.
+A command line tool that hides the complexity of ffmpeg to produce a [Dynamic Adaptive Streaming over HTTP (DASH)](https://en.wikipedia.org/wiki/Dynamic_Adaptive_Streaming_over_HTTP) playlist from a video source.

 **features**

-* [x] Grab video files metadata
+* [x] Extract video metadata
-* [x] Generate a thumbnail (or cover image) from a video file
+* [x] Generate thumbnail (or cover image) from a video file
 * [x] Generate low resolution version of a video file
 * [x] Generate a DASH manifest for video streaming
 * [ ] Generate a HLS playlist for video streaming